-Finishers of each of the four days will benefit from a bespoke winner’s medal and a bespoke t-shirt.
+Finishers of each of the four days will benefit from a bespoke winner’s medal and either a bespoke t-shirt, mug or hat.
 In addition, the first male and female will receive a trophy.

 All of the four stage medals form a jigsaw of the scaled route of The Thames Path.

-It is requested that all camping facilities are respected and all litter etc is removed by the responsible competitor.
+It is requested that all these establishments are respected and kept clean and tidy by all competitors.
 Abuse of facilities (as deemed by Ultra Running Ltd) will result in removal and disqualification from the race.

 Example items which may change are:

-Malt loaf, cake, jam, peanut butter, cheese or marmite sandwiches, sweets, squash, cola and water.
+Malt loaf, cake, jam, peanut butter, cheese or marmite sandwiches, sweets, various dried fruits, squash, cola and water.

-Thames Challenge competitors must arrive at registration between 7.00 am and 7.30 am to collect their running number and present their kit for examination on request.
-Race start is 8.00 am following a race brief.
+Thames Challenge competitors must arrive at registration on Day 1 between 6.00 am and 6.30 am to collect their running number and present their kit for examination on request.
+Race start is 7.00 am following a race brief.